nopnop2002/esp-idf-http-ota/README.md

 	The firmware attempts to connect in station mode.

 - Connection failed in station mode
+	The firmware will restart.
-	Restart the device and start Wi-Fi in AP mode.
+	The firmware attempts to connect in AP mode.
 	Cannot connect to the Internet.

 - Restart the firmware